CYCLING PERFORMANCE TIPS

 To check for maintenance status remove the wheels from the bike.
 Turn the axles slowly with your fingers - you will feel a slight but smooth hydraulic resistance.
 If an axle either turns roughly or spins freely with no resistance, you need to do some maintenance.
 Roughness can indicate damaged bearings, too little resistance means the lubrication is gone, usually because it's been washed out by lots of rainy rides or improper bike-cleaning techniques (using high-pressure sprayers or getting solvent into the bearings).

 Rear hubs are a bit more complicated to handle, front hubs are more user friendly.
 It does help to have the right tools.
-To regrease a hub, pull off the dustcaps or pry them out by carefully wedging an X-Acto blade between each cap and hub.
+To regrease a hub, pull off the dust caps or pry them out by carefully wedging an X-Acto blade between each cap and hub.
 You'll see the plastic seals covering the bearings.
 Lift these by slipping the blade beneath, being very careful not to bend the seals.

 Once you see the bearings, you can add grease if they're just dry, or take the extra step of cleaning them with solvent, drying them, and repacking them if they're gritty.
 The seals will pop back into place with gentle hand pressure.

-The more weight further from the hub, the harder it is to accelerate the wheel.
-Total wheel weight is related to the number (and wieght) of the spokes, but even more important is the rim itself.
-So if you have fewer spokes, but need a stronger (read heavier) rim, the over all performance improvement is a negative.
+Spokes - it is true that the more weight further from the hub, the harder it is to accelerate a wheel.
+Total wheel weight is related to the number (and weight) of the spokes as well as the rim itself.
+So if you have fewer spokes, but need a stronger (read heavier) rim, the over all performance improvement from less weight, but the weight further from the hub, is a negative.
+Think about it, if you are considering low-spoke-count wheels to maximize performance, they almost never list the weight of the rim versus spokes .
+Instead, you're told the overall wheel weight.
+So if you are looking at two sets of high end wheels, of equal weight, find out the rim weight and go for the lighter rim.

-Homepage | Table of Contents
+Homepage|Table of Contents